 - Plea of "guilty" or "no contest" as found on the reverse side of your citation

 - Written request for Driver Safety Course via Certified Mail, return receipt requested, postmarked on or before the 10th day from the date the citation was issued.
 Request must be notarized.
-A sample letter is provided for your convenience.

 - A copy of your valid Texas driver's license